Old National Bank Mortgage Review 2023

 Conventional, jumbo, FHA, VA, USDA, fixed-rate, adjustable-rate; rate-and-term and cash-out refinancing; home equity line of credit (HELOC), home equity loan; construction loans; physician loan

 Min. credit score required

 620 for conventional loans; 640 for FHA loans

 - First-time homebuyer and down payment/closing cost assistance programs in some states

 - Special loan programs for first respondents and physicians

 Borrowers looking for an assortment of loan options, down payment assistance and the potential to save on closing costs

-Breakdown of overall review score
+Breakdown of Old National Bank overall score

 To determine a mortgage lender’s Bankrate Score, Bankrate’s editorial team rates lenders on a scale of one to five stars based on a variety of factors relating to the lender’s products and services.
 Bankrate’s partners compensate us, but our opinions are our own, and partner relationships do not influence our reviews.
 Here is our full methodology.

 Old National Bank displays its latest mortgage rates on its website.
 Generally, its rates are competitive to Bankrate’s averages.
 The bank’s mortgage fees include an $850 origination fee ($1,050 for construction loans), a $72 tax service fee and a $6.70 flood certification fee.